jgalindosl/vue-multiselect-bootstrap-theme/README.md

 ## Usage

-Include the scss stylesheet into your main styles file, after the `vue-multiselect.min.css` file
+Include the scss stylesheet into your main styles file, after the `vue-multiselect.min.css` file.
+Include the version that matches your bootstrap version (3,4,5)

 ```scss
 @import "~vue-multiselect/dist/vue-multiselect.min.css";